datahub-v2/frontend/docs/getting-started/publishing-data.md

 Let's have a simple CSV file.
 Create a file in your current directory named `mydata.csv` and paste the following into it (you can use your own):

-**Note:** *It will validate your data prior publishing, if everything is fine - otherwise you'd get validation errors*
+**Note:** *It will validate your data prior to  publishing, if everything is fine - otherwise you'd get validation errors*

 ```
 number,string,boolean